Arithmetic and Logic Instructions¶

 Syntax: <result> = srem <ty> <op1>, <op2> ; yields {ty}:result

 Overview: The ‘srem’ instruction returns the remainder from the signed division of its two operands.
-This instruction can also take vector versions of the values in which case the elements must be integers.
+This instruction also supports vector types, where the elements must be integers.

-Arguments: The two arguments to the ‘srem’ instruction must be integer or vector of integer values.
-Both arguments must have identical types.
+Arguments: The two arguments of the ‘srem’ instruction must be integers or vectors of integer values.
+Both operands must have identical types.

-Semantics: This instruction returns the remainder of a division (where the result is either zero or has the same sign as the dividend, op1), not the modulo operator (where the result is either zero or has the same sign as the divisor, op2) of a value.
-For more information about the difference, see The Math Forum.
-For a table of how this is implemented in various languages, please see Wikipedia: modulo operation.
+Semantics: This instruction returns the remainder of a signed division, meaning the result is either zero or has the same sign as the dividend (op1).
+It is not the modulo operator, where the result would have the same sign as the divisor (op2).
+For more details, see references such as The Math Forum or Wikipedia’s article on the modulo operation.

-Note that signed integer remainder and unsigned integer remainder are distinct operations; for unsigned integer remainder, use ‘urem’.
+Note that signed integer remainder (srem) and unsigned integer remainder (urem) are distinct operations.
+For unsigned remainder, use ‘urem’ instead.

-Taking the remainder of a division by zero leads to undefined behavior.
-Overflow also leads to undefined behavior; this is a rare case, but can occur, for example, by taking the remainder of a 32-bit division of -2147483648 by -1.
-(The remainder doesn’t actually overflow, but this rule lets srem be implemented using instructions that return both the result of the division and the remainder.)
+Taking the remainder of a division by zero results in undefined behavior.
+Overflow also causes undefined behavior, though it is a rare case.
+One such scenario is taking the remainder of a 32-bit division of -2147483648 by -1, which cannot be directly represented.
+This rule allows srem to be implemented using division instructions that return both the quotient and the remainder.

 118-165-79-37:input Jonathan$ /Users/Jonathan/llvm/test/